Diego88/MoviesApp/README.md

 unit tests and UI end to end tests with Compose.
 You can run all the tests executing the following
 commands:

-- `./gradlew test` run all local tests
+- `./gradlew test` run all local tests.
-- `./gradlew :app:connectedAndroidTest` run all instrumented test.
+- `./gradlew :connectedAndroidTest` run all instrumented test.
 All instrumented tests are located in app module.

+## Code Analysis

+the app also has code analysis tools (Detekt, Kotlinter, Lint) to ensure code quality by detecting code smells, style defects and bugs related to the Android framework.
+You can run each tool by executing the following commands:

+- `./gradlew detektAll` run Detekt tool on all modules.
+Use `--continue` option so that the analysis does not stop until all errors are checked.
+- `./gradlew ktLint` run KtLint tool on all modules.
+Use `--continue` option so that the analysis does not stop until all errors are checked.
+- `./gradlew lint` run Lint on all Android modules.